seanpmaxwell/Typescript-Best-Practices/README.md

 - Types
 - Setup
 - Functions
+_Note that your file may not have all of these sections_

 ### Script types explained
 - Declaration: exports one large declared item (i.e. a file called HttpStatusCodes.ts which exports a single enum containing all the http status codes.